t-amim24/t-amim24.github.io/README.md

 # 💼 Portfolio Website

 Welcome to my personal portfolio website!
-This project showcases my skills, projects, and experience as a developer/designer/creative professional.
+This project showcases my skills, projects, and experience as a tech enthusiast.
 Built with a modern tech stack, it serves as both a resume and a live demo of my capabilities.

 ## 🌐 Live Demo